Humm1ngB1rd77/Web-project/README.md

 ## Work in Progress

 Please note that this website is still a work in progress.
 I'm continuously improving and adding new content, so things may change over time.
 Check back for updates as I add more projects and resources!
+The two projects listed on the 3D projects site are intended as ideas rather than active projects.
+Once I complete my current project, I will update the site accordingly.

 Thank you for visiting!